Kosette/rnamed/README.md

 # rnamed
-rnamed is simple CLI tool to rename files to its sha256 values.
+rnamed is simple CLI tool to rename files to its blake3 values.

 # usage
 ```
+# match files and dirs, no globs
 rnamed <path...>

+# expand as globs
+rnamed -g/--glob <path...>
 ```

 ### Tips
-1. support multiple paths and globs
-2. filename contains `[]` like special characters may be ignored
+1. in glob mode, files with square brackets in filename will be ignored.